 Making a Case for a Fire-Wise Landscape

 You’ve heard all about the record dry weather across the country, and you’ve probably heard about the increased threat of wildfires, too.
-But, have you considered the fire risk of your own landscaping here in Washington State?
+But, have you considered the fire risk of your own landscaping here in the Pacific Northwest.

 While there’s no such thing as a “fire-proof” plant, you can make your property safer while still maintaining its appeal.
 Here’s how:

 · Within 30 feet of your home, less is more.

 In the event of a fire, firefighters need room to work, so space plants widely, and choose low-growing ones.
 Keep your grass mowed low, and don’t use mulches that burn easily, such as pine bark.

 · Be choosey about your plants.

 According to the California Department of Fire and Forestry Protection, plants that contain a lot of moisture and aren’t resinous are good choices for a fire-wise landscape.
 As a bonus, many of these will also be drought-resistant.
 Although the options in your area may vary, here are some general recommendations:

 o Shrubs: Sumac, cotoneaster, currant, hedging roses and bush honeysuckles

 o Trees: Hardwoods, such as maple, poplar and cherry

 · Not everything has to be natural.